stijn-dejongh/lovecraft_public_domain/manuscript/statement_of_randolph_carter.md

-% "The Statement of Randolph Carter"
+# The Statement of Randolph Carter
-% H. P. Lovecraft

 I repeat to you, gentlemen, that your inquisition is fruitless.
 Detain me here forever if you will; confine or execute me if you must have a victim to propitiate the illusion you call justice;
 but I can say no more than I have said already.
 Everything that I can remember, I have told with perfect candour.
 Nothing has been distorted or concealed, and if anything remains vague, it is only because of the dark cloud which has come over my mind--that cloud and the nebulous nature of the horrors which brought it upon me.

 Again I say, I do not know what has become of Harley Warren; though I think--almost hope--that he is in peaceful oblivion, if there be anywhere so blessed a thing.
 It is true that I have for five years been his closest friend, and a partial sharer of his terrible researches into the unknown.
 I will not deny, though my memory is uncertain and indistinct, that this witness